Innovation management: Economic theory

 In economic theory, the management of innovation has been studied by Philippe Aghion and Jean Tirole (1994).
 Their work is based on the Grossman-Hart-Moore property rights approach to the theory of the firm.
 According to this theory, the optimal allocation of property rights helps to alleviate the hold-up problem (an underinvestment problem that occurs when investments are non-contractible).
-In the work of Oliver Hart and his co-authors, the parties agree on the ownership structure that maximizes the parties’ expected total surplus (which they can divide with suitable up-front transfer payments according to their ex ante bargaining power).
+In the work of Oliver Hart and his co-authors, the parties agree on the ownership structure that maximizes the parties' expected total surplus (which they can divide with suitable up-front transfer payments according to their ex ante bargaining power).
 In contrast, Aghion and Tirole argue that in the relationship between a research unit and a customer the parties might not agree on the optimal ownership structure, since research units are often cash-constrained and thus cannot make up-front payments to customers.
-The model is also known as “the R&D game” (Tirole, 1999).
+The model is also known as "the R&D game" (Tirole, 1999).
 Laboratory research using the methods of experimental economics has found support for the theory.

+AI in Innovation Management

+With the current innovation environment becoming increasingly competitive and costly, many corporate innovation managers are thinking about how AI can be applied to their companies' innovations.
+AI can provide a lot of auxiliary help, information management can be handled quickly, using AI to support the innovation process can reduce risk and cost, and bring more value to the company.